software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 For example this could be a one team member's statement during the Daily Scrum:

-> "Yesterday I started implementing the task for the blog listing Thymeleaf template.
+> "Yesterday I started implementing the task for the blog listing template.
 I'll continue working on that today.
-I had some trouble while trying to iterate a List in the Thymeleaf template.
+I had some trouble while trying to iterate a list in the template.
 I don't remember the syntax.
 Could anyone have a look at it with me after the Daily Scrum?"
 >
 > -- Jane, one of the Developers